-The world expects Christmas to be all white and pristine – everywhere!
+The world expectation is that Christmas is white and pristine – everywhere!

 We love the idea of icy cold weather, throwing snowballs, building snowmen, and warming up by the open fireplaces while toasting marshmallows.